atm-florianm/doliSQL/README.md

 Helper tool for pasting SQL queries in Dolibarr code

 # Use case
-Say you have a hard-coded SQL query that you edited and fine-tuned in your favorite database manager tool, working on a Dolibarr database.
+Say you have a hard-coded SQL query that you have edited and fine-tuned in your favorite database manager tool, working directly on test Dolibarr database.

-Now your request is perfect, you want to use it in a PHP function.
+Now that your request is perfect, you want to use it in a PHP function and preserve the visual comfort of your formatting (especially your indentation).
 Open `dolisql.html` in your browser, paste your SQL code in the top textarea and it will spit out the same query, formatted so that it can be pasted as PHP code (with all hard-coded `llx_` replaced with `MAIN_DB_PREFIX`).

 # Example
 You paste this: